LOUISVILLE, Ky. — Editor's Note: This story was originally published in 2019.

 First things first, that headline is NOT a typo.
 It is Daylight Saving Time, not Daylight SavingS Time.

 Now that we’ve cleared that up, let’s dive into the topic.
-It’s that time of year again, when we’re all going to have to scour our house for the clocks we forgot we had so we can “spring forward” an hour (and also try to remember just how we exactly change the time on our microwaves).
+Twice a year, we all have to scour our house for the clocks we forgot we had so we can either "spring forward" or "fall back" an hour (and also try to remember just how we exactly change the time on our microwaves).

 All of this struggle-bussing is going to have a lot of us asking, “Why are we even doing this at all?”